Alejandroq12/hallofchampions/README.md

 Install this project with:

-1. To view this project, no additional installation is required.

-2. However, if you want to test the linter configured for detecting errors or use Luxon library, complete the following steps:
+1. To use this project you have to install some dependencies and linters.
+To achieve just run:

 ```
 npm init -y
 npm install

 ```
+### Make sure to have the file called package.json

-3. If you run npm install, remember to create a .gitignore file to prevent the node_modules folder from being uploaded to GitHub:
+2. If you run npm install, remember to create a .gitignore file to prevent the node_modules folder from being uploaded to GitHub:

 ```
 .gitignore